genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/08_consolidators.md

 ### Update the system files

-Now that the Consolidator logic is in place we have to make sure it's running.
+Now that the Consolidator logic is in place, we have to make sure it's running.

 #### Update the processes.xml file